philmcminn/rust-sudoku/README.md

 By default, the program terminates on finding the first solution.
 It is capable of finding all solutions, if there is more than one.
-To find all solutions, add the ``--all`` switch after the puzzle input file name / string, e.g.
+To find all solutions, add the ``--all`` switch after the puzzle input file name / string, for example:

 ``./sudoku puzzles/4x4/empty.txt --all``